 the second payment at the end of the second year by the end of the rent term will rise to

 The last payment will be equal to R. If you review these values in the reverse order, you can see that this is a Geometric progression, where the first member equals R, and the denominator is 1+j.

 Thus, if the amount of loan servicing for the debtor or the lessee is equal to R multiplied by the number of payments, then for the lender or the lessor, the received or accreted sum will be equal (by geometric progression)

 Actually, for crediting P is the sum of credit that the bank is trying to pay off, i.e., by giving you a loan at interest j bank calculates your annuity payment based on the desire to get the sum S as if he had just put the money to another bank by the same percentage for the entire term of your loan.

-In real life formulas getting more complex.
-Usually, interest accrual j happens monthly and the payments are made every month.
+In real life, formulas become more complex as interest accrual j happens monthly and payments are made every month.
 If we estimate the amount of interest accruals for a year with m, which is usually 12, and also 1,2 or 4, and a number of rental payments with p, that is also usually 1, 2, 4 or 12, the formulas will look like this:

 By the way, it is easy to notice that by equatingp and m to 1, we get the original formula.

-Actually, this is an additional factor 1 + j, and it appears in the formulas in the right places.
+Actually, this is an additional factor 1 + j, and it appears in the formulas where needed.